nikip72/HTB/Pressed/README.md

 </pre>
 ```
 Visiting the front page we can see that our new post is successfully created and published.

 ![](https://github.com/nikip72/HTB/raw/main/Pressed/screenshot4.png)

 However php code is not executed.
 Time for a little research.

 ![](https://github.com/nikip72/HTB/raw/main/Pressed/screenshot5.png)

-Using local wordpress instance we create a simple page using _php-everywhere block_ and _<?php phpinfo(); ?>_ as code, publish the page and then check the source from the db:
+Using local wordpress instance we create a simple page using _php-everywhere block_ and _phpinfo();_ as code, publish the page and then check the source from the db:
 ```
 mysql> select * from wp_posts where post_content like "%everywhere%"\G
 ...